heroiclabs/nakama-docs/docs/javascript-client-guide.md

 ## Full example

-An example class used to manage a session with the Unity client.
+An example class used to manage a session with the JavaScript client.

 ```js
 var client = new nakamajs.Client("defaultkey");
 var currentSession = null;